It’s frustrating, isn’t it? When you have to (repeatedly) prompt your customers to register their issues using your MSP support portal or email.

 Finally, let’s see a few ways you can implement integrated ticketing at your MSP.

-The solution: Investing in a PSA OR building custom integrations
+The solution: Investing in a Business Automation OR building custom integrations

-The best way to start with the integrated ticketing approach at your MSP is to use a PSA solution like Computicate.
+The best way to start with the integrated ticketing approach at your MSP is to use a Business Automation solution like Computicate.
 At Computicate, we integrate with all the leading RMM solutions — bringing all your tickets to a single pane of glass.

 Not just that, we also come with a full-fledged and powerful in-built ticketing system (with support for automated time-tracking and billing).